codingkatty/camplight/JOURNAL.md

 ---

 ## Day 1
-Today, I started some research about how I could do this, and I think I want to try and make a Attiny85 dev board thing (or something like that!).
+(~1 hr) Today, I started some research about how I could do this, and I think I want to try and make a Attiny85 dev board thing (or something like that!).
 Andddd I found some resources:

 - https://www.microchip.com/en-us/product/attiny85
 - https://github.com/tomasr8/attiny85-dev-board